mui/mui-x/docs/data/data-grid/editing/editing.md

 This lets you apply conditional validation where the value of a cell impacts the validation status of another cell in the same row.
 If you only want to run validation when the value has changed, check if the `hasChanged` param is `true`.
 :::

-### Full-featured CRUD component

-Row editing makes it possible to create a full-featured CRUD (Create, Read, Update, Delete) component similar to those found in enterprise applications.
-In the following demo, the typical ways to start and stop editing are all disabled.
-Instead, use the buttons available in each row or in the toolbar.

-{{"demo": "FullFeaturedCrudGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ## Advanced use cases